revou-fsse-oct24/milestone-2-andikasafri/README.md

 ## **Project Overview**

-This project is a modern e-commerce web application built with **React** and **TypeScript**.
-It is designed to provide a seamless shopping experience with a responsive UI, efficient state management, and advanced animations.
+This project is a modern e-commerce web application built with **Next.js** and **TypeScript**.
+It is designed to provide a seamless shopping experience with a responsive UI and efficient state management.
 The application includes features such as user authentication, a product catalog, a shopping cart, and more.

 ---